SpoonLabs/spoon-maven-plugin/README.md

 # Spoon-maven-plugin

-Spoon-maven-plugin is a maven plugin for performing code anaysis or transformation during build.
+Spoon-maven-plugin is a maven plugin for performing code analysis or transformation during build.

 It can be used for instance:
 * to implement architectural checks, design pattern check and make the build fail if required
 * execute pre-compilation source code transformations, for instance to automatically add logging, error-handling code, dependency injection, etc.

 To report an issue, please use the main Spoon issue tracker: <https://github.com/INRIA/spoon/issues>.

+## Goals

+The plugin provided two goals:
+* `generate` to execute source-code transformation
+* `check` to execute source-code analysis

+Please note that the two goals take exactly the same arguments and configuration.
+The only change is that `generate` will create java source files in the `target` directory, where `check` will only fail the build in case of analysis error.

 ## Basic usage